WillyMoselhy/AVDReplacementPlans/README.md

 The best practice for AVD recommends replacing the session hosts instead of maintaining them, the AVD Replacement Plans helps you automate the task of replacing old session hosts with new ones automatically.

 # Getting started
-You can deploy using the Azure Portal UI or Bicep.
-Either will result in several resources,
+You can deploy using Bicep.
+This will create,

 1. **Function App**
 2. **App Service Plan:** Consumption tier.
 Used to host the function.